chrishkchris/singa/doc/en/docs/distributed training.md

 sgd.backward_and_update(loss)
 ```

-loss: the objective function of the deep learning model optimization, e.g. for classification problem it can be the output of the softmax_cross_entropy function.
+  Input: loss is the objective function of the deep learning model optimization, e.g. for classification problem it can be the output of the softmax_cross_entropy function.

 3. Backward propagation and distributed parameter update, using half precision for gradient communication: